 The app is used by universities around the world.
 You can find out more about its features by visiting https://www.safezoneapp.com/faqs.html.

 If you have any feedback on the app, or the information and services we provide, email [email protected]

 It goes without saying that you'll want to enjoy your time at university.
 Our cities – Cambridge, Chelmsford and Peterborough – are safe places to live but we'd always recommend being aware of your surroundings and and making sure you and your friends look out for each other.

 Around the city:

 It is important to know that it is never the victim or survivors responsibility to keep themselves safe, no one deserves to be treated this way.
 Sexual violence and harassment means any behaviour of a sexual nature that is unsolicited and takes place without consent.
-This can be anything from inappropriate comments and groping to sexual assault and rape.
+This can be anything from inappropriate comments to sexual assault and rape.

 Living in a new city or country is exciting, and we hope you enjoy settling into your new life here at ARU.
 For those of you who have come to the UK to study, you may notice that some of our laws and customs are different to your home country.